epfl-ada/ada-2023-project-abracadabra/docs/index.md

 <img src="assets/img/time_series/hist_votes_per_source.png" width="750px" height=auto frameborder="0" position="relative">

-Indeed, we can see that the majority of sources only vote a small number of times, and that only a few of them vote a lot, as shown by the heavy tailed distribution.
+In fact, we can see that the majority of sources only vote a small number of times, and that only a few of them vote a lot, as shown by the heavy tailed distribution.
 We therefore wanted to check whether by chance the most active sources voted earlier than the others, with the aim of having a greater impact.
 To do this, we plotted the distribution of voting times of the sources against the number of votes they cast.

 <img src="assets/img/time_series/mean_voting_time_nuage_points.png" width="750px" height=auto frameborder="0" position="relative">